mklement0/ttab/README.md

 # Open a new tab in a new terminal window.
 ttab -w

-# Execute the command in the current tab of the current terminal window:
-ttab -c 'ls "$HOME/Library/Application Support"'

 # Open new horizontal split tab in the current terminal window:
 ttab -h